ergoplatform/ergodocs/docs/dev/wallet/standards/eip3.md

 Motivation
 ----------

-The [BIP-0044](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) defines a logical hierarchy for deterministic wallets.
+[BIP-0044](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) defines a logical hierarchy for deterministic wallets.
 This is a common standard that is used directly (or used as inspiration) by countless projects in the cryptocurrency sphere.

 Such a standard allows end users to move between different wallet software trivially, and thus sets down a framework for a more cohesive ecosystem to grow.